Learning Abroad Center

 Program Fee

 Program fees can vary widely due to location, cost of living, airfare, and program inclusions.
 The program fee generally includes tuition, in-country program-related transportation, housing, most meals, entrances to course-related excursions and site visits, program administration, and international health insurance.
-Generally, the program fee ranges from $7,000–$8,500.
 You should also budget for passport and passport photos, airfare, airport transfers, some meals, textbooks, independent travel, and miscellaneous living expenses.

 Billing & Payments

-The application fee, deposit, and program fee are charged to the student's UMN account.
+The application fee, deposit, and program fee are charged to your UofM account.

 Financial Aid & Scholarships

-The College of Food, Agricultural & Natural Resource Sciences offers grants for study abroad programs.
-Students can learn about additional financial aid and scholarships through the Learning Abroad Center.
+The College of Food, Agricultural & Natural Resource Sciences offers grants for study abroad programs

 Cancellation Policy

 All applicants are charged a $50 non-refundable application fee by the Learning Abroad Center.
-Students who confirm their participation in the program will have charged to their student account a $775 non-refundable deposit.
-Confirmed students who cancel their application before February 5, 2024 are responsible for the non-refundable deposit.
-Confirmed students who cancel their application on February 5, 2024 or later are responsible for the non-refundable deposit and any non-recoverable fees.
+Once you confirm your participation in the program, you will have a $825 non-refundable deposit charged to your student account.
+If you cancel your application before January 15, 2026, you are responsible for the non-refundable deposit.
+If you cancel your application on January 15, 2026 or later, you are responsible for the non-refundable deposit and any non-recoverable fees.

-In the event that the CFANS Office of International Programs (OIP) is forced to cancel this entire program, meaning both the on-campus portion and abroad portion, accepted and confirmed students will receive a full refund of their application fee and deposit.
-In the event that students have started the on-campus portion of the program, but international conditions do not allow students to travel, as per University of Minnesota policy, students will be provided with the ability to complete the course and recoverable fees will be returned to students.
+In the event that the CFANS Office of International Programs (OIP) is forced to cancel this program, you will receive a full refund of your application fee and deposit if you are both accepted and confirmed to the program.
+In the event that you have started the on-campus portion of the program, but international conditions do not allow for travel, as per University of Minnesota policy, you will be provided with the ability to complete the course and recoverable fees will be returned to you.

-Students have the option to appeal the CFANS OIP cancellation policy when canceling from a program for extenuating circumstances.
-Please refer to the Learning Abroad Center's refund appeal process for details and the form to submit.
+You have the option to appeal the CFANS OIP cancellation policy when canceling from a program for extenuating circumstances.
+Refer to the Learning Abroad Center's refund appeal process for details and the form to submit.
 The review and decision will be made by CFANS OIP, not the LAC refund appeal committee.

 Climate Resilience in Agriculture: Exploring Diverse Regions and Empowering Youth in Morocco